vvasuki/bhAShAntaram/tamiL/4k-divya-prabandha/02_tiruppAvai/_index.md

 With your hands with tingling bangles,
 Please open the door with happiness,
 So that we can worship our Goddess Pavai.

+[^prr32]: Darling wife of Lord Krishna identified as Nila Devi
 </details>